-This research examines the outcome of using Ashwagandha leaves to treat diabetes in rats with streptozotocin-induced diabetes.
-Two main groups of thirty mice weighing 180±5 grams (six mice per group) were used.
-1st main group, which was given a basal diet as a Group of negative controls.
-2nd main group, which consisted of 24 mice divided into four comparable subgroups, received a single injection of streptozotocin (STZ) at a dose of 100 mg/kg into the abdominal cavity.
-After that, the first subgroup was kept as a Group of positive controls.
-2^{nd} subgroup was fed a diet that included ashwagandha powder (100 g/kg), and 3^{rd} subgroup was fed a diet that included ashwagandha powder (200 g/kg).
-The fourth subgroup was given a basal diet plus Ashwagandha powder (400 g/kg diet).
-Blood samples were taken from each mouse at the end of the trial, & the serum was separated & used to determine various biochemical analyses.
+This research examines the outcome of using ashwagandha leaves to treat diabetes in rats with streptozotocin-induced diabetes.
+Two main groups of thirty rats weighing 180±5 grams (six rat / group) were used.
+First main group, which was given a basal diet as a Group of negative controls. second main group, which consisted of 24 rats divided into four comparable subgroups, received a single injection of streptozotocin (STZ) at a dose of 100 mg/kg into the abdominal cavity.
+After that, the first subgroup was kept as a group of positive controls.
+2nd subgroup was fed a diet that included ashwagandha powder (100 g/kg), and 3rd subgroup was fed a diet that included ashwagandha powder (200 g/kg).
+The fourth subgroup was given a basal diet plus ashwagandha powder (400 g/kg diet).
+Blood samples were taken from each mouse at the end of the trial, the serum was separated and used to determine various biochemical analyses.
 Liver histopathology was performed.
-A chemical analysis of Ashwagandha powder was conducted.
-According to the results of Ashwagandha powder, there were noticeable differences in body weight, feed efficiency ratio, or feed intake, in the Group of positive controls and the groups that took Ashwagandha.
-Regarding blood fat levels, there was a noticeable change in the Group of positive controls in contrast to the Group of negative controls and the group fed Ashwagandha.
-A reduction in the glycemic index and insulin levels occurred in the groups fed with Ashwagandha, as there was an improvement in blood sugar and insulin levels in contrast to the Group of positive controls.
-Liver enzymes & kidney functions also reduced in the groups fed ashwagandha in contrast to the Group of positive controls.
-As a result, this study suggested Ashwagandha for the management of type two diabetes.
+A chemical analysis of ashwagandha powder was conducted.
+According to the results of ashwagandha powder, there were noticeable differences in body weight, feed efficiency ratio and feed intake, in the group of positive controls and the groups that fed on ashwagandha.
+Regarding serum lipid profile levels, there was a noticeable change in the group of positive controls in contrast to the group of negative controls and the group fed ashwagandha.
+A reduction in glucose and insulin levels occurred in the groups fed with ashwagandha, in contrast to the group of positive controls.
+Liver enzymes & kidney functions also reduced in the groups fed ashwagandha in contrast to the group of positive controls.
+As a result, this study suggested ashwagandha for the management of type 2 diabetes.